CodeSleeve/stapler/docs/examples.md

 Display the original image style (unmodified image):
 <img src="<?= $photo->foo->url('original') ?>">

-This also displays the unmodified original image (unless the :default_style interpolation has been set to a different style):
+This also displays the unmodified original image (unless the :placeholder_style interpolation has been set to a different style):
 <img src="<?= $photo->foo->url() ?>">
 ```